schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \ce{A^+ + R^-S^+ <=>  S^+ + R^-A^+}.
 ```

-Analogously, for an anion exchange resin, negative ions are exchanged:
+Similarly, for an anion exchange resin, negative ions are exchanged:

 ```{math}
 :label: anion_exchange